 There are two subclasses of ParameterVariationPoint: CalculatedParameterVariationPoint und XorParameterVariationPoint.

-Like StructuralVariationPoint, ParameterVariationPoint is implemented in the XL schema as group, not a type.
+Like StructuralVariationPoint, ParameterVariationPoint is implemented in the XML schema as group, not a type.
 We chose to use a group here because a type would have established an extra XML element for ParameterVariationPoint, which would only have complicated the document structure.

 SpecialData <special-data-type>